juankafka/displaytypedesign/about.md

 <a href="https://medium.com/typecritcrew">![image1](/assets/img/Juan_Villanueva/01.gif)</a>

 <br><br>
+And huge thanks to Lynne Yun and Kevin Yeh of [Space Type Continuum](http://spacetypecontinuum.com/) for sharing the base code I used to build this site.
+Check out their amazing work!

+<br><br>
 ## About the Instructor ##
 <br>
 Juan Villanueva is a typeface designer, letterer, and educator in New York City.